damien-meere/interactive_frontend_milestone/README.md

 You can also Clone this Repository to GitHub Desktop, by navigating to the [main page](https://github.com/damien-meere/interactive_frontend_milestone) of the repository on GitHub, under the repository name, click Clone or download.
 Click Open in Desktop to clone the repository and open it in GitHub Desktop.
 Click Choose... and, using Windows Explorer, navigate to a local path where you want to clone the repository.
 For more information you can review the [GitHub site](https://help.github.com/en/articles/cloning-a-repository#cloning-a-repository-to-github-desktop).

+## Internal Deployment
+This dashboard will be deployed internally within the company Intranet, with the code being housed within a SharePoint site.
+The code will be updated to draw from real data files as opposed to the mocked up data presented on the GitHub page.
+As detailed in the Future Features section, the next iteration of this dashboard will a live backend database.
+Therefore the next iteration of the dashboard will also contain data collection portals to allow for the inputting of up to date data.

 ### Acknowledgements
 [Intro.js](https://introjs.com/) is an open-source utility the facilitates a step-by-step guide through a site.
 In this case, the utility is employed to guide first